davidsmaha/Gym-Management-System/README.md

 - Exercise tracking
 - Status updates for members
 - CRUD operations for all entities

+## Authentication Design
+The system supports two distinct user roles with separate authentication logic:

+### Member Authentication
+- Credentials are validated against the `member` table
+- Members can only access their own schedules and assigned exercises
+- Access is restricted based on the authenticated member ID

+### Trainer Authentication
+- Credentials are validated against the `trainer` table
+- Trainers have administrative privileges
+- Trainers can manage members, trainers, exercises, and schedules

+The backend dynamically determines which database table to query based on the selected login type, ensuring proper role-based access control.
 ## Tech Stack
 - Java Spring Boot
 - MySQL / MariaDB